Navigation auf uzh.ch

 More about B3 - Bienen, Baumscheiben und Bestäubung

-Previous research findings will be complemented by volunteer work in the city of Zurich to explore the potential of urban mini-green spaces as networks of pollinator paradises.
+Previous research findings were complemented by volunteer work in the city of Zurich to explore the potential of urban mini-green spaces as networks of pollinator paradises.

 Digital Meal: We are what we consume.
 But what do we consume?